 Hermione shook her head.
 ‘I know about the Odyssey, Ron.
 It’s one of the most famous stories ever written and it’s over two thousand years old, but I have no idea why you’re all talking about it.’

-Seamus paused, then gulped.
+Seamus gulped.
 ‘Er… Dean said there’re veela in it.’

-‘Are attractive, part-human women all you boys ever think about it?!’
+‘Are attractive, part-human women all you boys ever think about?’
 Her flush faded to a frown.
 ‘I assume he was referring to the sirens that Odysseus encounters.’

 ‘He’s probably right,’ she said.
 ‘But you can’t still be thinking about the Bulgarian cheerleaders!
 Their charm only works when you’re actually looking at them.’